DominiqueGarmier/cart_tracker/README.md

 [cart_tracker](https://github.com/dominiquegarmier/cart_tracker) only works for Windows (10).
 It can however be adapted for unix use.
 Namely by replacing the *.bat and *.vbs files with their respective unix counterparts.

-First off [Python 3.8](https://python.org) or later needs to be installed.
+First off [Python 3.8](https://python.org) or later needs to be installed alongside the required packages.
 Using ````pip```` you can install the required packages the following way:

 ````
 $ pip install -r requirements.txt
 ````
 It is also advised that you add [Python](https://python.org) to your PATH.
 Else you would need to adjust all the *.bat and *.vbs files.
-Since in their current state, they rely on PATH.
+Since in their current state, they rely [Python](https://python.org) being in PATH.

 If there is no [config.ini](./config.ini) file, run the main.py script once to generate it.
 It will close down immediately.